 Company law requires the Directors to prepare financial statements for each financial year.
-Under that law the Directors are required to prepare the Group financial statements in accordance with International Financial Reporting Standards ("IFRSs") as adopted by the European Union ("EU") and have also chosen to prepare the parent Company financial statements under IFRSs as adopted by the EU.
-Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and Company and of the profit or loss of the Group and Company for that period.
-In these financial preparing statements, International Accounting Standard 1 requires that Directors:
+Under that law, the Directors are required to prepare the Group financial statements in accordance International Financial Reporting Standards ("IFRSs") as adopted by the European Union ("EU") and have also chosen to prepare the parent Company financial statements under IFRS as adopted by the EU.
+Under company law the Directors must not approve the financial statements unless they satisfied that they give a true and fair view of the state of affairs of the Group and Company and of the profit or loss of the Group and Company for that period.
+In preparing these financial statements.
+International Accounting Standard requires that Directors: